 Online lenders often work with borrowers with all types of credit and needs, and let you pre-qualify so you can get the most personalized rates and terms without impacting your credit score.

-Apply for a debt consolidation loan online
+How to apply for a debt consolidation loan online?

 Once you’ve finished researching and chosen a lender, you’re ready to apply for the loan.
 Gather documents such as: